 The rulers of the Ming dynasty appointed the chieftains of the various Jurchen tribes as native rulers to indirectly exert control over this region beyond the Great Wall.
-During the early 17th century the chieftain Nurhaci unite various Jurchen tribes.
-In 1616 he adopted the Mongolian title of Qan (Khan, Manchurian han) and founded the (Later) Jin dynasty.
+During the early 17th century the chieftain Nurhaci united various Jurchen tribes.
+In 1616 he adopted the Mongolian title of Qan (Khan, in Manchurian han) and founded the (Later) Jin dynasty.
 His son and successor Hung Taiji (in Chinese Huang Taiji 皇太極), sometimes referred to as Abahai (r.
 1626-1636), officially adopted the name "Manchus" for the tribal confederation of his empire.
 Scholars disagree about the origin of the term.
 It might be the name of a creek, but might also be derived from the name of the Bodhisattva Mañjuśri.

 The families of the Manchu federation were organized in the so-called Eight Banners (baqi 八旗, in Manchurian jakūn gūsa), into which also some groups of collaborating Mongols and Chinese were integrated.
 The Banner Chinese, mainly from the region of Jianzhou having joined the Manchu federation at an early point of time, were gradually expelled from the Banners during the 18th century.
 The "Manchus" were thus not a homogenous people, but a conglomerate of various Jurchen tribes, Mongols, Chinese and Koreans.
 Ethnic or "racial" identity was floating, with the sole constant of being "Manchu" or a member of the Banners.
 Members of the Manchu "class" were thus characterized by cultural simultaneities, dictated by their own culture and language, and their political-administrative affiliation to the Banners.
-There was an imposed ethnic coherence inmidst of cultural incoherence.
+There was an imposed ethnic coherence in-midst of cultural incoherence.
 The Manchu rulers themselves experienced a similar kind of simultaneity, being heads of the Jurchen tribes, khans of the Mongols, Chinese emperors, and protectors of the Tibetan Mahākāla cult, and they exerted patronage of Chinese elite traditions like studies of the Confucian Classics, connoisseurship of arts, and reading Chinese romances.
 The Manchus thus adopted different identities due to their lack of tribal consciousness, as it was common among the Mongols, and were therefore very able to assume Chinese characteristics rapidly and thoroughly.
-It was therefore all the more important the the Qing emperors continuously stressed the importance to keep with the (artificial) Manchu traditions, and not to forget one's cultural heritage.
+It was therefore all the more important that the Qing emperors continuously stressed the importance to keep with the (artificial) Manchu traditions, and not to forget one's cultural heritage.

 The Banner families lived in segregated residential compounds in the larger cities of China, yet most of them remained in Beijing, where they occupied the northern quarters of the city, surrounding and protecting the imperial palace.
 While the southern part of Beijing was known as the "Chinese city", Western foreigners called the Manchu compounds "Tartar city".
 During the conquest period, each family was given a tract of land (see Banner land) to live on.
 Bannermen were hereditary soldiers, and the state cared for their wellbeing from cradle to grave.

 During the late 19th century, Chinese nationalists increasingly put the blame for China's continuous defeat against foreign powers on the Manchus, the ruling foreign people.
 After the foundation of the Republic of China in 1912, persons of Manchu origin, as a consequence of public suppression (and a massacre of Manchus in Xi'an and elsewhere by Chinese), adopted Chinese names and concealed their identity.
 Only recently it became again possible to openly declare oneself as descendant of Manchus.
-The People's Republic of China had declared the Manchus (Manzu 滿族) as on of her national minorities.
+The People's Republic of China had declared the Manchus (Manzu 滿族) as one of her national minorities.
 The Manchu language had actually died out, but is revived by hobbyists, and scholars studying Qing history.

 The success of the Manchus in ruling China cannot only be seen in their conquests of Dzungaria, Xinjiang and Tibet, but also by their successful changes of the administrative structure of the Ming empire.
-They reformed the provincial administration, standardized all types of jurisdictional and administrative mechanisms, developed a very effective system of granaries to forestall famine, and successfully adapted the Chinese class of merchants and the local gentry to bring about economic prosperity.
+They reformed the provincial administration, standardized all types of jurisdictional and administrative mechanisms, developed a very effective system of granaries to forestall famine, and successfully co-optated the Chinese class of merchants and the local gentry to bring about economic prosperity.
 The cooperation of various ethnic groups and of groups with different social functions made the Manchu regime a universalist one.
 This was unique not only in China, but in world history.